frontendrasmus/show-searcher/README.md

-# Show Searcher - An app where you can search shows on TV
+# Show Searcher - An app where you can search shows on TV, this is intended as a developer skills test

-This document outline how you can install the needed dependencies for the app, how to start it and how to runt the tests for the application.
+This documentation outlines how you can install, run and run tests as well as some reflections and comments that i managed to do in 5 hours and som future improvements if given time.

 ## Installing dependencies

 1. Download and Install node latest LTS from [node](https://nodejs.org/en). the project is built using Node 20 for running npm scripts etc.
-2. Open a terminal of choice, and type the following.
+2. Open a terminal of choice, and type the following.***

 ``` shell script bash/zsh and similar
 npm run i